engr-sushant/Assignment/README.md

 # INSTALLATION

 •    Open Podfile from project directory.

-\n•    Open terminal and cd to the directory containing the Podfile.
+•    Open terminal and cd to the directory containing the Podfile.
 •    Run the "pod install" command.
 (Incase of error: [!]
 CocoaPods could not find compatible versions for pod "MaterialComponents/ActivityIndicator".
 Please use command: pod install --repo-update)
 •    Open xcworkspace